The Clarke Family Foundation extends its commitment to save and restore sight!

 Dr. Acevedo-Duncan is also reinvestigating the effects of aloe-emodin on Protein Kinase C activity in U-373mg Glioma cells and normal brain cells when applied.

-With this long-term project, perhaps 4-5 years, the aloe institute may continue its grants to Dr. Acevedo-Duncan as her experiments continue to produce promising results.
+With this long-term project, perhaps 4-5 years, The Clarke Family Foundation may continue its grants to Dr. Acevedo-Duncan as her experiments continue to produce promising results.

 2004-continued supporting the brain cancer work of Dr. Mildred Duncan and she continues to find positive results on her work with aloe emodin.
 The results are positive enough to begin additional studies.